tjungND/caoe-cerberus-query/docs/README.md

 ### Receiver

-The `receiver.cpp` file implements all necessary functions to create a receiver and process any responses received.
+The `receiver.cpp` file is the driver for the receiver, and all necessary functions are implemented in the `include` folder.
 For simplicity, we use `Receiver` to denote `receiver.cpp`.

 `Receiver` includes the functionality to write to the file system its query ciphertext.
 After the senders compute the polynomial approximations, the receiver reads the result and decrypts it to check if it crosses a pre-determined threshold value.
 The threshold value is communicated to the receiver during parameter setting.

 ### Sender(s)

-The `sender.cpp` class implements all necessary functions to process and respond to a receiver query.
+The `sender.cpp` file is the driver for the sender, and it processes and responds to a receiver query.
 For simplicity, we use `Sender` to denote `sender.cpp`.
 `Sender` batches the query into a single ciphertext and performs the polynomial approximation on the batched ciphertext.